Mobile SDKs

 The mobile SDK is a central component of the Castle integration, and provides device fingerprinting, behavioral analysis, and client-side event monitoring.

-All the client-side SDKs, both browser and mobile, have two main purposes:
+All the client-side SDKs, have two main purposes:

 Configuration